catalinaorg/aws-kitchen/README.md

 1. check if rbenv versions is 2.3.1 `rbenv versions`

-1. create Vagrant virtual box using Packer and template.json `packer build template.json`
+1. create AMI using Packer and templateaws.json `packer build templateaws.json`

-1. check if the box is installed into Vagrant `vagrant box list`

-1. add the box locally `vagrant box add --name test-box ubuntu-1604-vbox.box`

 1. install Chef on the instance, upload cookbook files and minimal configuration and start Chef run based on kitchen.yml file
    * `bundle exec kitchen converge`
 1. execute tests